 - 19.3.1 Only a substitute has the right to request a substitution.
-He (not the head coach or the first assistant coach) shall go to the scorer's table and ask clearly for a substitution, making the proper conventional sign with his hands, or sit on the substitution chair.
-He must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the scorer's signal has sounded for such a request. - 19.3.3 As soon as a substitution opportunity begins, the scorer shall sound his signal to notify the officials that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the official blows his whistle, gives the substitution signal and beckons him to enter the playing court. - 19.3.5 The player being substituted is permitted to go directly to his team bench without reporting either to the scorer or the official. - 19.3.6 Substitutions shall be completed as quickly as possible.
+He/she (not the head coach or the first assistant coach) shall go to the scorer's table and ask clearly for a substitution, making the proper conventional sign with his/her hands, or sit on the substitution chair.
+He/she must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the timer's signal has sounded for such a request. - 19.3.3 When a substitution opportunity starts, the timer shall sound his/her signal to notify the referees that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the referee blows his/her whistle, gives the substitution signal and beckons him/her to enter the court. - 19.3.5 The player being substituted is permitted to go directly to his/her team bench without reporting either to the timer or the referee. - 19.3.6 Substitutions shall be completed as quickly as possible.
 A player who has committed 5 fouls or has been disqualified must be substituted immediately (taking no more than 30 seconds).
-If, in the judgement of an official, there is a delay of the game, a time-out shall be charged on the offending team.
-If the team has no time-out remaining, a technical foul for delaying the game may be charged on the head coach, entered as 'B'.

-- 19.3.7 If a substitution is requested during a time-out or during an interval of play other than the half-time interval, the substitute must report to the scorer before entering the game.

-- 19.3.8 If the free-throw shooter must be substituted because he:

-- Is injured, or

-- Has committed 5 fouls, or

-- Has been disqualified,

-the free throw(s) must be attempted by his substitute who may not be substituted again until he has played in the next clock-running phase of the game.
+If, in the judgement of a referee, there is a delay of the game, a time-out shall be charged against the offending team.
+If the team has no time-out remaining, a technical foul for delaying the game may be charged against the head coach, entered with a 'B'. - 19.3.7 If a substitution is requested during a time-out or during an interval of play other than the half-time interval, the substitute must report to the timer before entering the game. - 19.3.8 If the free-throw shooter must be substituted because he: - Is injured, or - Has committed 5 fouls, or - Has been disqualified, the free throw(s) must be attempted by his/her substitute who may not be substituted again until after he/she has played in the next game clock running period.

-- 19.3.9 If the request for a substitution is made by either team after the ball is at the disposal of the free-throw shooter for the first free throw, the substitution shall be granted if: - The last free throw is successful. - The last free throw, if not successful, is followed by a throw-in. - A foul is called between free throws.
-In this case the free throw(s) shall be completed, and the substitution shall be permitted before the new foul penalty is administered, unless otherwise stated in these rules. - A foul is called before the ball becomes live after the last free throw.
-In this case the substitution shall be permitted before the new foul penalty is administered. - A violation is called before the ball becomes live after the last free throw.
+- 19.3.9 If the request for a substitution is made by either team after the ball is at the disposal of the free-throw shooter for the first free throw, the substitution shall be granted if: - The last free throw is successful. - The last free throw, if not successful, is followed by a throw-in. - A foul is committed between free throws.
+In this case the free throw(s) shall be completed, and the substitution shall be permitted before the new foul penalty is administered, unless otherwise stated in these rules. - A foul is committed before the ball becomes live after the last free throw.
+In this case the substitution shall be permitted before the new foul penalty is administered. - A violation is committed before the ball becomes live after the last free throw.
 In this case the substitution shall be permitted before the throw-in is administered.